Before The War: Life In A West Ukrainian Village

 Just part of the name?
 Yes!
 The first part actually (Sol).
 While “vyno” means wine, but I couldn’t see vines and grapes around.

-The salt mine is out of operations and partly transformed into a museum.
+The salt mine is out of operation and partly transformed into a museum.
 But it was closed.
 I then tried to get to the salt lake that occupies one of the huge holes drilled to collect rock salt.
 It’s the main tourist attraction of the area and they call it the Ukrainian Dead Sea, mostly because its water is so salty that a human body can easily float without drowning.
 The same phenomenon happens down South, between Israel and Jordan.
 But again no luck: a red and white bar prevented me from walking further towards.

 Visit to the village

 My only choice was to walk through the almost deserted streets of the village.
-Few young girls were around and one was visibly ashamed and maybe scared when she suddenly met me in a dark area of the town park.
-The same park where I discovered a relic of the soviet times.
+A few young girls were around and one was visibly ashamed and maybe scared when she suddenly met me in a dark area of the town park.
+The same park where I discovered a relic of the Soviet times.
 A concrete star (maybe once it was a red star…) with a plaque.
 I don’t understand Russian so I couldn’t translate it, but I could see the number 1944, and so I think it’s a memorial of the liberation of the area by the Red Army.

 The concrete star - Soviet Union memorial in Solotvyno

 Did you like it?
 For more beautiful photos and travel stories, just use the menu above and browse the site.
+Do you know that you can send any of my images as an e-card?

 Just choose your favourite image, press the e-card- button down on the right and that’s it, the pic is ready to be sent to your loved ones!
 Just give it a try, it’s fun and it’s free!